ShivaniKhatri96/Notetaking-app/README.md

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.

-### Recent updates

-- Navigation bar context menu (for large screens) issue fixed
-- Navigation image logo now has animation on hover to make it clear that you can click and go back to home page
-- Navigation bar for mobile version is added
-- Context menu is now added to note card to show options for editing, deleting and turn (note) private
-- Edit now works inside a modal instead of 'in the note-card itself'
-- Edit modal is made responsive
-- Allow a note's creator to make it private
-- MyNotes page now shows notes created by the logged in user

 ### Next I will work on
 - Be accessible from a public url

 ### Tools used